sillsdev/EthnoLib/components/language-picker/macrolanguageNotes.md

     },
     ```

-TODO For now, because we have at least one situation like this, we aren't blanket cutting out macrolanguages but should eventually figure out a way of determining which macrolanguages are actually valid options.
+TODO future work: For now, because we have at least one situation like this, we aren't blanket cutting out macrolanguages but should eventually figure out a way of determining which macrolanguages are actually valid options.
 ````